×

 Indonesian and Estonian Language Family

 In Indonesian and Estonian history, you will get to know about Indonesian and Estonian language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Indonesian is a part of Austronesian Family while Estonian is a part of Uralic Family.
-The subgroup and branch of Indonesian is Indonesian and Not Available resp.
+The subgroup and branch of Indonesian is Indonesian and resp.
 The subgroup and branch of Estonian is Finno-Ugric and Finnic resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Indonesian and Estonian language on Indonesian vs Estonian alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Indonesian vs Estonian Language Rank

 It’s really interesting to find out Indonesian vs Estonian language rank.
 Indonesian and Estonian history gives you Indonesian and Estonian language rank.
 The Indonesian language rank is 56.
-And Estonian language rank is not available.
+And Estonian language rank is 22.
 The language which is at the higher position has maximum number of native speakers.
 If you want to know the number of native speakers then go to Indonesian vs Estonian.